jgonyea/portableDevEnvironment/README.md

 # Portable Dev Environment for PortableApps Suite

 Generates a portable web dev environment for the PortableApps Suite.

-## What's Included
+## What's Inside

 The following are installed and configured for running off a usb drive:

 * XAMPP (with php 7.1 and xdebug)
 * Composer
 * PHPCS
-* NodeJS (6.11.3)
+* NodeJS
-* Ruby (2.3.3)
+* Ruby
-* Netbeans (8.1)
+* Netbeans
+* Microsoft VS Code
 * Papercut SMTP server emulator (see notes below about running Papercut)

 ## Prerequisites

 * [PA Suite](https://portableapps.com/download)
 * [Git Portable](https://github.com/sheabunge/GitPortable)
+* * Used to run the build script
 * [7-Zip Portable](https://portableapps.com/apps/utilities/7-zip_portable)
+* * Used to extract Ruby 7z file
 * [Java and Java64 Portable](https://portableapps.com/apps/utilities/java_portable)
+* * Used to run Netbeans and other java files

 ## Recommended, but not required

 * [Firefox Portable](https://portableapps.com/apps/internet/firefox_portable)
 * [Notepad++ Portable](https://portableapps.com/apps/development/notepadpp_portable)
 * [WinSCP Portable](https://portableapps.com/apps/internet/winscp_portable)

 ## Build Process

-Clone this repository to the drive you wish to install the development environment
+Use Git Portable to clone the existing repo to the drive you wish to install the development environment

-`git clone https://github.com/jgonyea/portableDevEnvironment.git /f/Documents/dev`
+`git clone https://github.com/jgonyea/portableDevEnvironment.git /f/Documents/portableDevEnvironment`

-where `f` is the drive letter.

-In git-bash, browse to the folder and run build.sh.
-There will be a confirmation for which letter is detected as the target.
+From the **Repository** menu, open git-bash.
+Run `$ ./build.sh`, and there will be a confirmation for which letter is detected as the target.

-The cloned repository is not needed afterwards, and the folder can be discarded.

 Close git-bash after building.
 Subsequent bash sessions will include all the proper PATH locations.

+Run `updateGitPortable.bat` after closing git-bash to update git to a later version.

+The cloned repository is not needed afterwards, and the folder can be discarded.

 ## Running the Environment

 1. Open Git Portable from the PortableApps menu.
-2. In the git bash window, type in `./startDev.sh`

-The script will auto-detect your drive letter (necessary if it's changed since last time), update it in all the places, and then open Netbeans, XAMPP, and Papercut (if installed) with the new paths.
+2. In the git bash window, type in `./fixLetters.sh`.
+The script will auto-detect your drive letter (necessary if it's changed since last time), update it in all the places it can with the new paths.

 ## Notes

 * Papercut isn't technically a portable app, and it may leave a couple of inconsequential files behind on the host machine.
 * Papercut dumps some warning messages to the git-bash window.
 These can be ignored.
 * On its first run, git-bash may complain about a couple of mkdir permissions.
 This can be ignored.
 Subsequent launches will not present this error
-* Opening Netbeans from the PA menu instead of the git bash window may cause the PATH variable to not have all the portable information.
-You should open it from the git-bash window by typing in `$ netbeans`, and pressing enter.
+* Opening Netbeans or VSCode from the PA menu instead of the git bash window may cause the PATH variable to not have all the portable information.
+You should open it from the git-bash window by typing in `$ netbeans` or `$ vscode`, and pressing enter.